nreid/vc_tutorials/README.md

 - has a couple regions with mapping problems.
 - takes only a few minutes to align.
 - 50-100x coverage for each of 3 individuals.
+	- 2x250bp pe for son
+	- 2x150bp pe for parents

 source:
 - https://www.nist.gov/programs-projects/genome-bottle